eulixir/lnk/Readme.md

 This will start:
 - Redis on port `6379`
 - Cassandra on port `9042`

+> **⚠️ Important**: The Cassandra setup can take a significant amount of time (30-60 seconds or more) to fully initialize and be ready to accept connections.
+Wait for Cassandra to be healthy before starting the backend application.
+You can check readiness with:
+> ```bash
+> docker exec lnk-cassandra nodetool status
+> ```
+> When Cassandra is ready, you should see the node status as `UN` (Up Normal).

 4. Create a `.env` file in the project root with the following configuration: